Robert Novak: Personal life

 Novak's first wife was Rosanna Hall; they divorced.
 In 1962, he married Geraldine Williams, who was a secretary for President Lyndon B. Johnson.
 Their daughter, Zelda, worked for Ronald Reagan's presidential campaign and for Vice President Dan Quayle.
 They have a son, Alex, who works as an editor at Regnery Publishing.
 Although friends with social commentator Michael Novak, Robert Novak was not related.

 Novak converted to Catholicism in May 1998 after his wife, Geraldine, did so.
 He had two children, a daughter and a son.

 In his later life, Novak drove a 2002 black Corvette and he had his license suspended several times for speeding.
 He also participated in a charity car race in Sebring, Florida, which he won.
 Washingtonian magazine labeled him a "speed freak."
 Novak was also a passionate fan of basketball, particularly of the Washington Bullets (now Wizards), and the Maryland Terrapins men's basketball team.
 He was a member of the Terrapins Club booster organization.
 Wolf Blitzer remarked in August 2009, "I always used to see him ...
 Redskins games, Wizards games, always there."

 Novak died on August 18, 2009, at the age of 78, due to complications from a brain tumor.
 He had returned home to spend his last days with his family after being hospitalized from July 10 to 24.
-He was interred at Gate of Heaven Cemetery in Silver Spring, Maryland.
+He is interred at Gate of Heaven Cemetery in Silver Spring, Maryland.